 In France, visits to the Doctor are paid for by the State.
 Like most other first world countries, you say.
 (I’m looking at you, U.S.A.)

-Basically, the French healthcare system covers all legal residents as long as you have lived there for over 3 months.
-All regular and emergency care visits to French doctors and other medical personnel are provided by Sécurité Sociale (the French health care system).
+Basically, the French healthcare system covers all legal residents for medical costs as long as you have lived there for over 3 months.
+All regular and emergency care visits to French doctors and other medical personnel are provided by Sécurité Sociale.
 Sounds pretty good, dunnit?
 (I’m from Canada though, so I have higher expectations!)

 To continue, private healthcare (i.e. healthcare not at a French hospital) is also covered up to a certain threshold, while the rest is covered by medical insurance through your employer.
-For private healthcare, the patient pays the bill (usually around 25-50 euros for a generalist) and then gets reimbursed.
+For private healthcare, the patient pays the bill (usually around 25-50 euros for a generalist doctor) and then gets reimbursed.
 You may need to turn on your inner accountant to make sure you’re being properly reimbursed, but this is all still fine.

 But there are a few differences chez le médécin that may not be life-threatening and/or bankruptcy inducing, but as a foreigner, will leave you scratching your head…